cloudmesh/pi/content/en/docs/hardware/parts/parts-3-nodes.md

+---
+title: "Parts for a 3 node cluster"
+linkTitle: "3 Nodes"
+weight: 20
+date: 2021-02-14
+description: >
+  A collection of parts to build Pi Clusters with 3 nodes.
+resources:
+- src: "**.{png,jpg}"
+  title: "Image #:counter"
+---

+{{% pageinfo %}}
+We list tu build a 3 node cluster with PI4 8GB

+{{< table_of_contents >}}

+{{% /pageinfo %}}

 # Parts

 This section will have the list of tools and parts that we recommend you get to assemble a PI cluster

+> **Note**: If you at a later time like to update to more than 6 nodes, you
+> need a different power supply or buy a second one of these.
+See our 8 node
+> cluster list for an alternative.

+Prices are in dollar as found at the time on online retailers.

 <!-- parts list is generted with bin/parts.py do creat your own parts list first-->